 In addition to the leadership role of an office bearer, the Chair of the FARM Committee chairs, and is responsible for the efficient functioning of the Committee.

-The Chair of the FARM Committee will:
+The Chair of the FARM Committee must:

-- Be familiar with contemporary standards, practices and concepts in risk management
+- be familiar with contemporary standards, practices and concepts in risk management;

 An independent member of the FARM Committee is a person who has been appointed following external advertisement, is not a member of the RACGP and who: